esophagus-now/fpga-bpf/README.md

 ## What I'm working on right now

+- Adding AXI compatibility, and testing that it works properly
+- Reducing logic cost (in particular, for some reason, coderam uses over 400 LUTs but packetram uses exactly *zero*.
+I don't understand why this is happening, since the code is nearly identical; in fact, coderam is even simpler than packetram)
 - General cleanup of files and code
 - Improving documentation for correctness, readability, and completeness.